AndresSArias/CinePacho-microservice-Multiple/README.md

           username: root
           password: <your-password>
    ```
-6. Open Swagger UI and search for the endpoint you want to use, remember to have the token generated from the User microservice.
+6. Open Swagger UI and search for the endpoint you want to use, remember to have the token generated from the Users microservice.

 <!-- USAGE -->
 ## Usage